 Using a Human-Relevant Model

 Shigella are bacteria that cause Shigellosis, a gastrointestinal disease inducing severe stomach cramps, fever, and diarrhea.
-The onset of systems can begin from 1-2 days of contact and results from the rapid invasion of the pathogen within intestinal epithelial cells, leading to the destruction of healthy human colon tissue.
+The onset of symptoms can begin from 1-2 days of contact and results from the rapid invasion of the pathogen within intestinal epithelial cells, leading to the destruction of healthy human colon tissue.
 In developing countries, Shigellosis remains an important health threat and can lead to epidemics where sanitation is poor.
 Every year, Shigellosis kills hundreds of thousands of individuals, mostly children younger than the age of five.

 It is challenging to study this pathogen because Shigella infects only humans, resulting in colon infection.
 Therefore, small animal models, such as mice, cannot be used to study the disease.
 Also, conventional cellular in vitro models, such as human polarized epithelial cells grown on transwells, fail to develop efficient infection.
 Thus, it has been difficult to study the inception of Shigella infection and understand how this pathogen interacts with the epithelial barrier at the tissue scale.
 For decades, the scientific community has been missing a reliable, consistent, and clinically relevant Shigella infection in a polarized intestinal epithelial monolayer.